PeteJames21/Fix_My_Code_Challenge/0x00-challenge/README.md

 ## 3-user.py
 Fix the python code to make sure the password is encrypted and saved correctly and the password comparison works well.

+## 4-delete_dnodeint/
+Fix the C implementation of the doubly linked list so that node deletion is done correctly.